Skip to main content

 • Develop awareness of and skills in a range of manufacturing techniques using resistant materials

 Course outline: The course will be based around knowledge-based teaching and learning to enable success in the examinations and course work projects.
-A number of minor projects will focus on the development of particular skills and knowledge.
+Several minor projects will focus on the development of particular skills and knowledge.
 The course is a solid foundation to Cambridge AS Level Product Design.

-Students will gain experience in all areas of Product Design from identifying design problems, investigating a problem, creating concepts, as well as realising those concepts in fully working prototypes.
+Students will gain experience in all areas of Product Design from identifying and investigating design problems, creating concepts, as well as realising those concepts in fully working prototypes.

 Project and topics include: